Project Maven: Applications

-Scarlet Dragon exercises
+Training exercises

 The 18th Airborne Corps is the main tester of Project Maven.
 With collaborating arms organization in US and UK, it has used Maven and weapons systems connected to it to strike targets from bombers, fighter jets and drones.

-Beginning in 2020, Maven was used for live-fire exercises ("Scarlet Dragon exercises").
+Beginning in 2020, Maven was used for live-fire exercises ("Scarlet Dragon exercises") to improve the technology via a development-security-operations (DevSecOps) cycle.
 The first took place at Fort Bragg.
-An AI system identified a tank in satellite images, the human approved, and the AI system signaled an M142 HIMARS to strike the target (in this case, a decommissioned tank).
+The test teamed soldiers from the XVIII Airborne Corps with Marines from II Marine Expeditionary Force.
+An AI system identified a tank in satellite images, the human approved, and the AI system signaled an M142 HIMARS to strike the target (in this case, a tank variously described as either inflated or decommissioned).
 It was the first AI-enabled artillery strike in the US army.
+However, the targeting process took 743 minutes.

+It was also used during Project Convergence 2020 training rounds, as one of several AI systems that participated.

+The Scarlet Dragon exercises were overseen by former XVIII Airborne Corps commander Michael Kurilla, who became the commander of CENTCOM in 2022 April, and installed a data-centric command approach that included Maven.
+In 2024, it was reported that the Scarlet Dragon exercises were still ongoing in 2024, and was planned throughout 2025.

 There are 6 steps in the kill chain: identify, locate, filter down to the lawful valid targets, prioritize, assign them to firing units, and fire.
-Of these 6 steps, Maven can perform 4.
-A senior targeting officer estimates that with Maven, he could decide on 80 targets per hour, vs 30 targets per hour without Maven.
-The efficiency was comparable with the targeting cell used during Operation Iraqi Freedom, but whereas the OIF used a targeting cell with roughly 2000 staff, the 18th Airborne used a targeting cell with 20 people.
+In 2024, it was reported that of these six, Maven can perform four.
+A senior targeting officer estimates that with Maven, he could decide on 80 targets per hour, versus 30 targets per hour without Maven.
+The time for the targeting process has decreased to under 1 minute.
+The efficiency was comparable with the targeting cell used during Operation Iraqi Freedom, but whereas the OIF used a targeting cell with roughly 2,000 staff, the 18th Airborne used a targeting cell with 20 people.

+It was stated in 2024 that, while deployed in Europe, Maven iterated with industry through 62 capability evolutions in ten months.

+By August 2025, NATO's Joint Warfare Centre (JWC) said MSS NATO had been deployed across Allied Command Operations, that JWC staff were being trained on it, and that it had already been incorporated into NATO exercises such as STEADFAST DETERRENCE 2025 May, with broader use planned in 2026.
+JWC described it as NATO's first AI-enabled warfighting command-and-control system.
+It was later used at STEADFAST DUEL 2025 October as the primary platform for warfighting integration.

+In November 2025, the Maven Common Operating Picture was used in SETAF-AF's Lion Deployment Readiness Exercise.

+It was stated in 2025 by Palantir to be "production-level" across INDOPACOM, EUCOM, CENTCOM, NORAD/NORTHCOM, SPACECOM, TRANSCOM, AFRICOM, and the Joint Staff, with additional deployments at CYBERCOM, STRATCOM, and SOUTHCOM.
+This was every unified combatant command except SOCOM.

+During 2023-2025, Maven appeared in 141 exercises and experiments.